Noah0302sTech/Omada-Controller/README.md

 # Omada-Controller
-This is a Merge from my old Repo (https://github.com/Noah0302sTech/Bash-Skripte/tree/master) If you have any Issues, or Questions, please do not hesitate to send me a Message!
+This is an updated Version of my old Repo (https://github.com/Noah0302sTech/Bash-Skripte/tree/master/Omada)!

+If you have any Issues, or Questions, please do not hesitate to send me a Message!

-## Features:
+## Features
+Automatic Installation of Omada-Controller-Software
+	-Possibility to choose the Version you desire

-Automatic Installation of Omada-Controller-Software Automatic Installation of Java-Updates (Optional)
+Automatic Installation of Java-Updates (Optional)
+	-Possibility to modify the Update-Intervaö

-## How to Install:
+## How to Install
-SSH into your *clean* Debian-Server
+SSH into your *clean* Debian-Server:

 ```bash
 # Move to Home-Directory